 To prepare for foot surgery, follow your surgeon's pre-operative instructions, arrange for someone to drive you home, and ensure you have a comfortable recovery area set up at home.
 Avoid eating or drinking 8 hours before the surgery.

 If you injure your foot or ankle, follow the R.I.C.E method: Rest, Ice, Compression, and Elevation.
-If the pain persists or you can't bear weight, seek medical attention immediately by calling us at (754) 296-5900.
+If the pain persists or you are unable to bear weight, seek medical attention immediately by calling us at (754) 296-5900.